prasanth-G24/simple-web-request/README.md

 ```
 ### HTTP POST

 The POST method works exactly like the GET method.
 That is the main advantage of this library.
-When you want to pass request body, pass it in the same way of passing the request headers in GET.
+When you want to pass request body, pass it in the same way as passing the request headers in GET.